 20 mg equivalent of methylphenidate HCl available as a speckled, off-white, capsule-shaped coated tablet, debossed with "NP 12" on one side and functionally scored on the other side.

 30 mg equivalent of methylphenidate HCl available as a speckled, light pink color, capsule-shaped coated tablet, debossed with "NP 13" on one side and functionally scored on the other side.

-40 mg equivalent of methylphenidate HCl available as a speckled, dark pink to peach color, capsule-shaped coated tablet, debossed with "NP 14" on one side and plain (not scored) on the other side products [see Adverse Reactions (6.2)].
-4.2 Monoamine Oxidase Inhibitors
+40 mg equivalent of methylphenidate HCl available as a speckled, dark pink to peach color, capsule-shaped coated tablet, debossed with "NP 14" on one side and plain (not scored) on the other side.

-CONTRAINDICATIONS
+4 CONTRAINDICATIONS

-Hypersensitivity to Methylphenidate or other Components of QuilliChew ER 4.1 QuilliChew ER is contraindicated in patients known to be hypersensitive to methylphenidate or other components of QuilliChew ER.
-Hypersensitivity reactions such as angioedema and anaphylactic reactions have been reported in patients treated with other methylphenidate
+4.1 Hypersensitivity to Methylphenidate or other Components of OuilliChew ER

+QuilliChew ER is contraindicated in patients known to be hypersensitive to methylphenidate, or other components of QuilliChew ER.
+Hypersensitivity reactions such as angioedema and anaphylactic reactions have been reported in patients treated with other methylphenidate products [see Adverse Reactions (6.2)].